nullEFFORT/marginEdgeExplorer/README.md

 This project was brought to you by devZERO of nullEFFORT, fueled by coffee ☕, a love for efficiency, and a healthy fear of skynet-level AI restaurant managers.
 Special thanks to MarginEdge for providing the data that feeds Betty's insatiable appetite for restaurant analytics.

 Remember, in the war of restaurant management, there is no fate but what we make for ourselves... and what Betty calculates is best for the bottom line 💼
+## Latest Update
+This line was added to verify the new Git identity configuration.